 In addition to a passion for learning anything new, Jason is an avid CrossFitter, podcast listener, and fan of gospel music.

-Jay Johnson is Dean of Curriculum and Head of the Visual and Performing Arts Department.
+Jay Johnson is Head of Middle School and a member of the Visual and Performing Arts Department.
 He holds a Master of Music Education in Choral and General Music from Northwestern University.
 His graduate studies focused on implementing new comprehensive curricula in schools as well as an emphasis in secondary general music.
 He studied choral conducting and has led several choral-conducting clinics.
 He has experience teaching music at the elementary, middle, and upper school levels in the greater Chicago area.
 Jay also spent time teaching composition and improvisation in Cook County Juvenile Detention Center as a part of the Jail Arts Initiative in Chicago.
 He worked as a coordinator of the Summer Music Institute at Northwestern University and also worked in the admissions office of the School of Music.

 In addition to his duties at ESLA, Jay is Assistant Director of Music and Director of Children’s Music at St. Mark’s Episcopal Church in Glendale.
 Outside of school, he enjoys the many outdoor activities that Southern California allows with his wife, Kristen, and their three dogs, Winston, Puccini, and Branson.